StackStorm/st2docs/docs/source/reference/content_version.rst

 Running the latest installed and checked out pack version (v0.4.0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, if no version if specified latest installed and checked out version is used (same as
+By default, if no version if specified, the latest installed and checked out version is used.
+This is
-before).
+the same behavior as before:

 .. sourcecode:: bash